asyaasha7/RedSpectre/README.md

 ## Agent Personas

-RedSpectre employs **25 specialized AI personas**, each an expert in a specific security domain.
+Swarm.Security employs **25 specialized AI personas**, each an expert in a specific security domain.
 Below is a breakdown of each persona:

 ### Core Security Personas